michaelajao/Anuerysm_transientFlow_PINNs/README.md

 ## Dataset Description

-The project uses a collection of CFD simulation data from both healthy and aneurysmal blood vessels.
+The project uses a collection of CFD simulation data from both healthy and aneurysmal aortic vessels.
 The datasets include:

 - Spatial coordinates (X, Y, Z)
 - Pressure values (P)